Review: Myth Of The Opium Dens

 “Brothels and prostitution rings operated in the mid- to late-1800s by American Chinese gangs known as tongs helped perpetuate the false perception that all Chinese women were prostitutes and that Chinese men were corrupt opium merchants or dirty labourers,” says Cultivating Connections.

-Yet Marshall’s account of Chinese settlement is more vivid than a simple recitation of colonial intolerance.
+Yet Marshall’s account of Chinese settlement is more vivid than a simple recitation of 19th century intolerance.
 When Winnipeg’s KMT Chinese community applied for a Parks Board permit to hold a picnic and sports day in 1918 the request was denied — not because they were Chinese, but because the Lord’s Day Act forbade sports on a Sunday.
 A Saturday permit was promptly granted.

 When a Chinese team won a 1918 soccer championship, the Dingwall Cup, The Manitoba Free Press reported: “Contrary to expectations, it was a real game that the Chinks put up, their playing being of a surprisingly high-class order, and their teamwork well-nigh perfect.”